llesoil/comptage-doigts/README.md

 # Contact

 You can contact me at luc.lesoil@irisa.fr if you want to discuss about technical details (i.e. web or models).

+# Thanks

+- To Fanny Ollivier, Yvonnick Noel and François Bodin for letting me work on this project
+- To Laurent Morin for his advices

 # References: